-Kerry Wiggins BA MA ACIfA

-Email kerry.wiggins@archaeologists.net

-Kerry is involved in the support,

-development and maintenance of the

-CIfA Registered Organisations scheme.

-Kerry is responsible for supporting,

-helping and advising new applicants

-and coordinating the ongoing process

-of inspection in order to review

-compliance of existing organisations.
-She is also actively supportive of CIfA's Area and Special Interest Groups.
-Contact Kerry if you have a query about joining the Registered Organisation scheme, to check progress on your organisational application or to contribute to the RO section of our magazine.
+Kerry Wiggins BA MA ACIfA Email kerry.wiggins@archaeologists.net Kerry is involved in the support, development and maintenance of the ClfA Registered Organisations scheme.
+She is responsible for supporting, helping and advising new applicants and coordinating the ongoing process of inspection in order to review compliance of existing organisations.
+Contact Kerry if you have a query about joining the Registered Organisation scheme, to check progress on your organisational application or to contribute to the RO section of ClfA's magazine.
 SENIOR PROFESSIONAL STANDARDS AND PRACTICE COORDINATOR

-Jen Parker Wooding BSc MSc PhD ACIfA Email jen.parkerwooding@ archaeologists.net

-Jen is responsible for the management, implementation and communication of professional standards and practice initiatives.
+Jen Parker Wooding BSc MSc PhD MClfA Email jen.parkerwooding@ archaeologists.net Jen is responsible for the management, implementation and communication of ClfA's professional standards and practice initiatives.
 She is also responsible for researching, documenting and promoting good practice in archaeology.
 Contact Jen if you have a query about standards and professional practice or if you have suggestions for developing good practice guidance.
 SENIOR PROFESSIONAL DEVELOPMENT AND PRACTICE COORDINATOR (SCOTLAND)